The CNA Exam – 8 Things You Need to Know About It

 So, what do you need to know about this all-important CNA test?

-1. It is not optional
+1. This CNA exam is not optional

 If you want to work as a certified nursing assistant, you have to pass the CNA exam; it’s as easy as that!
-No matter how many courses you’ve taken, if you want to officially get a CNA degree, you’ll need to pass this test.
+No matter how many courses you’ve taken, if you want to officially get a CNA degree, you will need to pass this test.
 Until you do, you won’t be eligible for any nurse aide registries.

 The rules on this will vary depending on where you live, but in most cases, you only have a couple of months to pass the test once you have been hired.
 If you miss the deadline, your employer is required to keep you from having any direct contact with patients.